 Senior Nutrition Program

 McFarland offers a meal site and home delivered meals for people over age 60.
-Dane County reviews its budget annually and looks closely at locations where the meal program is underutilized.
-To ensure that McFarland keeps its funding, we need more seniors to use the site.
-The meal program is available to all seniors, no matter what their income is.
+Meals are available Mondays through Fridays for the noon meal.
+Outreach encourages more seniors to use the site, located in the Community Room at the Municipal Center.
+The meal program is for every senior, no matter what the income.
 The meals are prepared by a caterer and brought to McFarland for consumption.
 It is a well balanced meal.
-It is especially appealing for people who do not enjoy cooking or who eat alone.
-Typically, seniors who live alone eat meals which tend to be those of convenience – cereal, soup, sandwiches, etc. – rather than balanced meals containing fruits, vegetables, food rich in anti-oxidants, fiber, and omega-3.
-Newcomers are welcome.
-If every McFarland senior ate just one meal a month at the site, it would make a difference!
+Typically, seniors who live alone eat meals which tend to be those of convenience – cereal, soup, sandwiches – rather than meals balanced with fruits, vegetables, food rich in anti-oxidants, fiber, and omega-3.

 Shared Table Free Community Meal